somnathkhamaru/Chandy-Misra-Hass-OR-Model/README.md

-# Chandy-Hass-Mishra-OR-Model
+# Chandy-Misra-Hass-OR-Model
-Chandy-Mishra-Haas-Algorithm (OR Model) for Diffusion Based Deadlock Detection in Distributed Systems
+Chandy-Misra-Hass-Algorithm (OR Model) for Diffusion Based Deadlock Detection in Distributed Systems

 •	The Source code is written in Java 8 and tested in Windows10 CMD.
 Source files InitiateProcess.java , Process.java ,Initiator.java  and dependencies like Dependencies.txt should be kept in same folder.